multitenantkit/multitenantkit/README.md

 ## Philosophy

-MultiTenantKit is built on three principles:
+MultiTenantKit is built on four core principles:

+1. **You own everything** - Your code, your data, your infrastructure.
+We're a library, not a service.
-1. **Ease first, power when needed** - Simple things should be simple, complex things should be possible
+2. **Ease first, power when needed** - Simple things should be simple, complex things should be possible.
-2. **Type safety everywhere** - Runtime validation with compile-time guarantees
+3. **Type safety everywhere** - Runtime validation with compile-time guarantees.
-3. **Zero lock-in** - Every piece is replaceable; use what you need
+4. **Zero lock-in** - Every piece is replaceable.
+Use what you need, replace what you don't.

 We believe developers should spend time on their unique value proposition, not rebuilding user management for the 10th time.
+MultiTenantKit gives you the building blocks—you decide how to use them.

 ---